Keyboard shortcuts

 Async support

-Functions marked async: true in the IDL produce both a synchronous helper (prefixed with _) and a public Future-returning wrapper that runs the FFI call on a separate Isolate via Isolate.run:
+Functions marked async: true produce a synchronous helper plus a public Future-returning wrapper that runs the FFI call on a separate isolate via Isolate.run:

 String _fetchData(int id) {